devonsparks/earth-display/README.md

 This repository holds my Polymer port and enhancement of the [Stotz-Thornhill-Van Vleck-Eichin Earth Display](http://www.multicians.org/thvv/gcw.html).
 The Earth Display has a long and colorful history, dating back to a first implementation in [MAD](https://en.wikipedia.org/wiki/MAD_(programming_language)) on the [CTSS](https://en.wikipedia.org/wiki/Compatible_Time-Sharing_System).
 All of the data used to generate the land boundaries was digitized and entered by hand.
 Earth Display is a small program capturing powerful ideas in computer graphics.
 It deserves to be curated.

 ## Usage
 The /src directory contains the reusable Polymer 2.0 element (`src/earth-display.html`) and an example use case (`src/index.html`).
-To get started quickly, place the /src directory behind a web browser and navigate to index.html.
+To get started quickly, place the /src directory behind a web server and navigate to index.html.
 If you have Python locally installed, try this from the project root:

 ```sh
 cd src && python -m SimpleHTTPServer